stars-laboratory/stars-laboratory.github.io/Gnews.md

 #### Fall

+* October 2025: Undergraduate student Jonas Swope joined our group as an undergraduate researcher.
+Welcome!
 * September 2025: Dr. Liu serves as a Guest Editor for a Special Issue of IISE Transactions.
 The special issue is on Digital Twin for the Advancement of Design and Manufacturing.
 The Call of Papers can be found [here](https://think.taylorandfrancis.com/special_issues/digital-twin-for-the-advancement-of-design-and-manufacturing/).
 * September 2025: PhD student Boris Oskolkov successfully passed his Ph.D. dissertation proposal defense.
 Congratulations!
 * September 2025: Undergraduate Researcher Dayton McCall received OSU CEAT Undergraduate Research Scholarship.
 Congratulations!